What Is A Daycare Injury?

 The next phase of unsupervised comes when there is a teacher monitoring, but they have too many kids in their group.
 This means that their ratio is over the allowable limit.
 Texas has outlined specific requirements that serve as maximums for teachers to kids at daycare facilities.
 The ratios are outlined by age.
 For example, younger kids need more attention and supervision.
 So, there is a smaller ratio for 4 year olds that there is for 10 year olds.

 Daycare facilities that have any kid with special needs must account the proper ratio as well.
 This is again dependent on the age and type of special need necessary.
 You want a facility that is very strict about the ratios being a maximum.
 It is preferable to know that your facility does better than that.
+The number one cause of injuries is lack of supervision.

 Let me give you an example.
 We all know how hectic it is watching 2-3 kids at once.
 Imagine being the person in charge of watching 7-8 or even 15-16 kids at once.
 This is why the Texas' ratios act as a maximum, but all too often daycare facilities are over these and don't take them seriously.